Snorfield/The-Library-Of-Shaders/docs/articles/post/ChromaticAberration.md

 This means that the effect will only really be visible around the edges, which is exactly what we want.

-However, it's probably not going to be that visible, as we've effectively halved it, seeing how we're multipling by at most, 0.5.
+However, it's probably not going to be that visible, as we've effectively halved it, seeing how we're multiplying by at most, 0.5.
 So we can modify our absolute value line to increase it.

 ```js
 shiftedCoords = abs(shiftedCoords) * 2.0;